 This indoor water garden is sure to get conversation started.
-It’s fuzzy rosette leaves float above the surface, while it’s dark, feathery roots float below.
-It is part flower arrangement and part houseplant—a delightful mix that won’t fade into the background.
-An indoor water garden adds a touch of whimsy and a peek-a-boo view below the surface.
-Follow along with these instructions to make an easy tabletop indoor water garden in a vase, with a few friends thrown in for company!
+An indoor water garden adds a touch of whimsy, especially thanks to the peek-a-boo view below the surface.
+Follow along with these instructions to make an easy tabletop indoor water garden in a vase, with a few friends (aka ceramic fish!) thrown in for company!

 - Colored aquarium rocks